act-org/act-dls/README.md

 of these two things will enable your pipelines to successfully `npm install` this dependency.

+## Internationalization

+The DLS is designed to "not get in the way" of your internationalization needs.
+While some components ship by default with English text within them (e.g. the words "loading", "required", "search", etc.), all instances of English text within the DLS can be overridden with internationalized words via props.

 ## Local Development

 In order to run the DLS locally: